 However, connecting your system to remote alarm monitoring greatly increases your security options.
 When the control panel senses a potential emergency, an alert is sent to the central monitoring facility for immediate action.
-This may include contacting you at home or away, and relaying your address and the type of emergency to police, fire, medical or other appropriate authorities.
+This may include contacting you at home or away or dispatching the request to the police, fire department, EMTs, or other appropriate authorities.
 In order to do this, the signal sent by your control panel needs to be “understood” by the equipment at the alarm monitoring facility.

 Although there’s a certain amount of standardization in the home security industry, in some cases the signal sent by some home systems can’t be properly interpreted by another company’s remote monitoring equipment.
-To address this problem, companies such as Protect America offer converters which adapt nearly any existing security system to their remote monitoring facilities.
+To address this problem, some companies offer converters that adapt nearly any existing security system to their remote monitoring facilities.

 If you’re moving into a home with an existing security system, there’s a good chance that you can get the name and contact information of the company that installed the equipment, either from your realtor or written right on the control panel itself.
 At the very least, the control panel should give you a make and model number to assist with your research.

 If you have an existing security system but don’t know who to call to set up alarm monitoring (or would prefer alternatives to that company), we can help.
-The SafeWise system finder helps you compare the best providers and find one that supports pre-installed equipment.
-For more hands-on assistance, call 1-888-970-1701 to speak with a SafeWise security specialist to match your existing security system with the right alarm monitoring provider.
+Use our roundup of the best home security systems to compare the best providers and find one that supports pre-installed equipment.